Wonik-Studios/HashAxe/README.md

 ## After installing:

  Verify that the HashAxe verison is installed correctly by running `hashaxe --version` in a terminal.
-To
+To receive future updates, you will have to go through the same process.

 ## Compiling From Source